Select Page

 ‘Rock ‘n Roll’

-Armando has photographed all the greats of music, including Bob Marley, Led Zeppelin, Paul McCartney, Frank Zappa, U2, Pink Floyd, David Bowie, Lou Reed, R.E.M., The Who, Queen, and many others.
-His photos appear on the covers of albums such as “Seconds Out” by Genesis, “Play Live” by Peter Gabriel, “Canzoni per Me” by Vasco Rossi, “Flyby Zucchero, and others.
+Armando has photographed all the greats of music, including Bob Marley, Led Zeppelin, Paul McCartney, Frank Zappa, U2, Pink Floyd, ELP, Deep Purple, David Bowie, Lou Reed, R.E.M., The Who, Queen, and many others.
+His photos appear on the covers of albums such as “Seconds Out” by Genesis, “Play Live” by Peter Gabriel, “Canzoni per Me” by Vasco Rossi, “Fly” by Zucchero, and others.
 Armando also directed and produced the video “Even Better Than The Real Thing” for the video anthology “Achtung Baby” by U2.

 Now, in this prolonged period of Covid and insane political unrest, he is taking a favorable opportunity to collect, in a book, photos and stories of the artists who have inspired him in his 50-year career as a journalist and photographer.